chizarlicious/Football-Data-Converter/docs/dataformat.md

 * **DefScore**: The total score that the team on Defense has.
 * **Season**: The year the season started in.

-### 2012

-The 2012 data format adds a few columns to the 2002 to 2011 format, but it adds them to the middle instead of the end.
-The columns common to both formats are unchanged.
-The column to the right and left of the added columns is indicated so it is clear where they have been inserted.
-The Description column is unchanged in form, but is now in the middle of the new set of columns.

-* **Yardline**
-* **ScoreDiff**: The difference between the two team's scores, calculated as
-  follows: OffScore - DefScore.
-Negative numbers are, of course, allowed.
-* **SeriesFirstDown**: 1 if the current set of downs will end in a first down, else 0.
-0 is used when a first down is not possible.
-* **Description**
-* **ScoreChange**:
-* **NextScore**:
-* **TeamWin**: 1 if the OffTeam wins the game, 0 if not.
-* **OffScore**

 ## New Format

 **Version**: 0.1